Crowdin Context Harvester CLI BetaFree

 It's recommended that you set the following ENV variables for authentication instead of setting them as CLI arguments.

-• CROWDIN_TOKEN should be granted for projects and AI scopes;
+• CROWDIN_PERSONAL_TOKEN should be granted for projects and AI scopes;

-• CROWDIN_ORG - for Crowdin Enterprise only.
-Example value: 'acme';
+• CROWDIN_BASE_URL - for Crowdin Enterprise only.
+Should follow this format: https://<org-name>.api.crowdin.com;

 Initial Setup